Veterinary Service Volunteer Abroad Programs

 Working with animals as a veterinary volunteer can be an excellent way to see the world and really make a difference in animal welfare and local communities abroad.
 Plus, veterinary school is now more competitive than ever, and if that's the direction you're heading, having volunteer experience abroad can make your resume stand out among your peers.

 However, you don't have to have a career or a background in veterinary medicine.
 You may have studied marine biology in school, volunteered at a zoo, or worked as a conservation professional.
-Veterinary service volunteer programs come in all shapes, sizes, and skills sets!
+Veterinary service volunteer programs come in all shapes, sizes, and skill sets!
 One can work to protect sea turtles in Guatemala, help rehabilitate flying foxes in Australia, or vaccinate street dogs in Nepal.

 There are various ways to become involved in veterinary services overseas.
 In many cases, one does not need to be a licensed veterinarian to participate in programs.
 Enthusiasm and love for fellow creatures is enough.